MitchellAugustin/Spiral/README.md

 # What is Spiral?

 Spiral is a program that allows users to take notes in a format similar to a spiral notebook.
 Unlike traditional word processors and text editors that are configured in a way that makes it difficult to document things in a non-linear fashion, Spiral pages allow users to click anywhere to start typing and easily move elements of their page around the screen.
-Additionally, all Spiral content is stored in plain HTML files, making it easy for users to modify their content from outside of Spiral if you wish.
-Spiral's UI also uses your desktop environment's system theme, so its color palatte matches your system.
+Additionally, all Spiral content is stored in plain HTML files, making it easy for users to modify their content from outside of Spiral if they wish.
+Spiral's UI also uses your desktop environment's system theme, so its color palette matches your system.

 # Features

-*  Non-linear document structure
+*  Spiral's documents are formatted like real-world spiral notebooks, which allows for information to be organized logically according to its subject matter
+*  Spiral's non-linear document structure allows users to organize their thoughts naturally rather than being restricted to a linear format like word processors
-*  HTML-based document scheme allows for rich formatting
+*  Spiral's HTML-based document scheme allows for rich formatting
-*  Files are auto-saved
+*  Spiral notebooks are auto-saved whenever changes are made
 *  More to come

 # License